morosanmihail/HA-LondonTfL/README.md

 - Add support as a custom HACS repo
 - Explain how to get station codes
 - Expand with `/Journey/JourneyResults` API

+Known issues:
+- Some stations do not report any data (either at all, or during periods of disruption) via the `Line/Arrivals` API.
+This results in no results being returned to the sensor.
+The workaround will be to use the `Journey/JourneyResults` API at a later date.